 Perhaps the biggest issue with outbound marketing is the cost.
 According to Doyen Digital, outbound marketing costs 61% more per lead than inbound marketing.
 Outbound campaigns tend to be more labor-intensive and often involve a number of additional expenses.
 This could include printing, mailing, production and other costs associated with sharing messages through various forms of media.
 These expenses can add up fast and become a real burden; especially for small businesses, startups, and nonprofits.

 That doesn’t mean that outbound marketing’s days are over.
 Far from it.
-The key is to utilize techniques that are relevant and effective in 2017.
+The key is to utilize techniques that are relevant and effective.
 You will find examples of outbound quick wins here:

 Outbound marketing costs are only projected to go up with technology like caller ID, ad blockers, spam filters and even Netflix, making traditional ad deliver much more challenging.
 That technology was developed in response to consumer backlash against forced advertisements.
 It has also fueled the growth of inbound marketing.